gravitational/teleport/rfd/0080-piv-private-key.md

 }
 ```

 This `AttestationResponse` will then be checked against the user's private key policy requirement.
-If verified, the Auth server will sign the user's certificates with a private key policy extension matching the attestation.
+If the policy requirement is met, the Auth server will sign the user's certificates with a private key policy extension matching the attestation.

 ```go
 // tls extension